FIWARE/tutorials.NGSI-LD/docs/verifiable-credentials.md

 Now that Alice has been given a Verifiable credential, she can use it to claim the role of Operator within the Data Space and gain Access to the Vetenary Records.
 A First attempt to access the records without holding a token results in an error, indicating that the verifier is present on port `1030`

-### Accessing the Vetenary Records without a Veriable Credential
+### Accessing the Vetenary Records without a Verifiable Credential

 #### 5️⃣ Request: